ViolenceWorks/VT-69/SBC.md

 ## Configuring a Linux-based Single Board Computer

-This guide assumes the SBC is a Raspberry Pi Zero running at leas Debian 'Buster', kernel version 5.10.
-This guide assumes `systemd`; earlier versions of Raspbian will not work with this guide.
-If you are running an older version of Raspbian, Google `/boot/cmdline.txt`.
+This guide assumes the SBC is a Raspberry Pi Zero running at leas Debian 'Jessie'  kernel version 4 or above.
+This guide assumes `systemd`; earlier versions of Raspbian (Wheezy) will not work with this guide.
+The non-systemd method was six years old when this document was created and will not be supported.
+If you are running an older version of Raspbian, Google `/boot/cmdline.txt` and fuck around with that.

 1. Enable login shell over serial